A Guide to Employment

 Regular Part Time: Regular budgeted positions, less than thirty seven and one-half hours per week.

-Extra Help: Temporary, seasonal, or on-call positions, (Not eligible for benefits)
+Extra Help: Temporary, seasonal, or on-call positions, (Not eligible for benefits unless required by law)

 Types of Filing Conditions